What the Bible Teaches about Money and Wealth

 Matthew 15:11-19

 Jesus is saying that nothing you put in your mouth is evil.
 Indeed, no mere thing, with existence only as a physical object, is evil.
 A gun in itself is not evil, although in the hands of a criminal it might become an instrument of murder.
 Television is not inherently evil, although it carries putrid programming.
 A dollar bill, considered just as a piece of paper, is not evil, although an addict might use it to buy illegal drugs.
 Evil can exist in one place only—in the heart of a person.
-The enemies of God shelter within their hearts all the blackness and darkness of the universe.
+The enemies of God shelter within their hearts all the darkness of the universe.

 But though money is not itself evil, Paul says that the love of money is a terrible vice.
 Should we therefore have nothing to do with it?
 Let us examine the Scriptures to determine what our view of money and wealth should be.